Azerbaijan national football team: Soviet era (1920s–1991)

-The oldest records of football teams in Soviet Azerbaijan go back to 1926–1927, when Trans-Caucasian Championship was organized in Tbilisi.
-Three South Caucasian countries participated: Azerbaijan, Armenia and Georgia.
+The oldest records of football teams in Soviet Azerbaijan go back to 1926–1927, when the Trans-Caucasian Championship was organized in Tbilisi.
+Three South Caucasian countries participated: Azerbaijan, Armenia, and Georgia.
 The Azerbaijan national football team held its first friendly matches against Georgia and Armenia in 1927 for the Trans-Caucasian Championship in Georgia.
-Also in 1926, football players from Azerbaijan played three matches with Football team from Iran in Baku.
+Also in 1926, football players from Azerbaijan played three matches with the Football team from Iran in Baku.
 In 1929, three matches were played between these teams in Tehran.
-In all matches Azerbaijan players won.
+In all matches, Azerbaijan players won.

-The 1960s is considered the Golden Age for Azerbaijani football as it produced great players like Anatoliy Banishevskiy, Alakbar Mammadov and the football referee Tofiq Bahramov, most famous for being the linesman who helped to award a goal for England in the 1966 World Cup Final between England and West Germany.
+The 1960s is considered the Golden Age for Azerbaijani football, as it produced great players like Anatoliy Banishevskiy, Alakbar Mammadov and the football referee Tofiq Bahramov, most famous for being the linesman who helped to award a goal for England in the 1966 World Cup Final between England and West Germany.

 Post-independence (1992–present)

 1990s

 After Azerbaijan gained its independence in 1991, AFFA — Association of Football Federations of Azerbaijan — was created.
 In 1992, renowned Azerbaijani footballer Alekper Mamedov became the first head coach of the Azerbaijani national football team, compiling a 3–1 record as coach that includes the first ever national team victory, over Georgia on 25 May 1993.
 The national team was accepted as a provisional member of UEFA on 2 December 1993, and later as a full member in May 1994 at the 22nd UEFA Congress in Vienna.
 It also joined FIFA in June 1994 at the 49th FIFA Congress in Chicago.
-The security issues forced the team to play all of its home UEFA Euro 1996 qualifiers in Trabzon, Turkey, after UEFA imposed a ban on home matches on October 21, 1994.
+The security issues forced the team to play all of its home UEFA Euro 1996 qualifiers in Trabzon, Turkey, after UEFA imposed a ban on home matches on 21 October 1994.